 This Day In Writing History

-On May 21st, 1688, the legendary English poet and scholar Alexander Pope was born in London.
+On May 21st, 1688, the legendary English writer and scholar Alexander Pope was born in London.
 As a young boy, Pope's education was complicated by the anti-Catholic laws enacted to establish the Church of England as the British empire's official clerical body.

 Unable to attend public school, he was taught to read and write by his aunt.
 Pope began his formal education at Twyford School in Hampshire.
 Twyford was a Church of England public school, but its administrators chose to ignore the law and allow him to attend.